crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 they may have a hard time to make - invest in classic one which will see decreased usage or Jet one which will be deprecated at one point, even if years away.
-If there is a single mixed provider, then everyone would know the path forward and be assured that the next step for that provider is only forward; not deprecation.
+If there is a single mixed provider, then everyone would know the path forward and be assured that the next step for that provider is only additive towards the end goals; not deprecation or removal of their contributions in favor of a temporary approach.

 ### Cross-resource References